-SMALL GRANTS SCHEME PRIORITY INTERVENTIONS FOR ROMA COMMUNITIES
+SMALL GRANT SCHEME PRIORITY INTERVENTIONS FOR ROMA COMMUNITIES

 “Never say you can’t, but start by seeing”